 WEST MICHIGAN METAL ROOFING

 At Werner Roofing, customer satisfaction is our number one priority.
 That’s why we provide more than just standard roofing services.
-While asphalt roofs are the most popular roofing style, there is another inexpensive and practical option that many people are turning to.
+While asphalt roofs are the most popular roofing style, there is another inexpensive and practical option that many people prefer: metal roofing.
 Metal roofs have a significantly longer lifetime than other roof materials, are much more durable, and provide a unique aesthetic to any home.
-If you’ve been considering a new roof for your home, or you’re looking to get your old roof replaced, feel free to submit a free quote request, or give us a call at 616-844-5382.
-We’d love to answer any questions you may have about metal roofing, or roof replacement!
+If you’ve been considering a new roof for your home, or you’re looking to get your old roof replaced, be sure to get in touch.
+We’d love to answer any questions you may have about metal roofing or metal roof replacement!

 OUR FREE ROOF INSPECTION